powerstar0926/Speech-To-Speech-Conversation/README.md

 The text chunking method significantly reduces perceived latency by processing and delivering the first chunk of text as soon as it becomes available.
 Let's consider a hypothetical system where the language model generates responses at a certain rate.
 If we imagine a scenario where the model produces a response of N words at a rate of R words per second, waiting for the complete response would introduce a delay of N/R seconds before any audio is produced.
 With text chunking, the system can start processing the first M words as soon as they are ready (after M/R seconds), while the remaining words continue to be generated.
 This means the user hears the initial part of the response in just M/R seconds, while the rest streams in naturally.

 ### Leading filler word LLM Prompting
-We use a another little trick in the LLM prompt to speed up the system’s first response.
-We ask the LLM to start its reply with filler words like “umm,” “so,” or “well.”
+We use a another little trick in the LLM prompt to speed up the system's first response.
+We ask the LLM to start its reply with filler words like "umm," "so," or "well."
 These words have a special role in language: they create natural pauses and breaks.
 Since these are single-word responses, they take only milliseconds to convert to audio.
-When we apply our chunking rules, the system splits the response at the filler word (e.g., “umm,”) and sends that tiny chunk to the TTS engine.
-This lets the bot play the audio for “umm” almost instantly, reducing perceived latency.
-The filler words act as natural “bridges” to mask processing delays.
-Even a short “umm” gives the illusion of a fluid conversation, while the system works on generating the rest of the response in the background.
+When we apply our chunking rules, the system splits the response at the filler word (e.g., "umm,") and sends that tiny chunk to the TTS engine.
+This lets the bot play the audio for "umm" almost instantly, reducing perceived latency.
+The filler words act as natural "bridges" to mask processing delays.
+Even a short "umm" gives the illusion of a fluid conversation, while the system works on generating the rest of the response in the background.
 Longer chunks after the filler word might take more time to process, but the initial pause feels intentional and human-like.

 We have fallback plans for cases when the LLM fails to start its response with fillers.
 In those cases, we put hand breaks at 2 to 5 words, which comes with a cost of a bit of choppiness at the beginning but that feels less painful than the system taking a long time to give the first response.